roytang/blog/content/post/2020/01/2019-year-in-review/index.md

 Work, Learning and Self Improvement:

-  * Hours worked: ???
+  * Hours worked: 180 hours (estimated) - down from 1163 hours last year
     * I've been cutting back on my work commitments this year, preferring to spend more time on personal projects.
   * Programming languages/frameworks learned: Only 1 really new thing, that's the Ionic mobile app framework.
-(Down from 4 last year)
+(Down from 4 last year).
+Some other stuff though:
     * I did do a [miniproject](/2019/08/devnotes-tt-miniproject/) which let me try out a few new things.
     * I also explored a bit and learned a lot about web standards and [Indieweb things](/2019/11/indieweb/) this year
   * Books read: 4, same as last year.